Skip to content

 What is sportswashing simply explained?

 What is sportswashing, anyway?
-If you're looking for a clear answer to this question, you've come to the right place.
-Sport helps us to reduce stress, stay healthy and fit and be happy.
+If you are looking for a clear answer to this question, you are absolutely right here.
+Sport helps us to reduce stress, to stay healthy and fit and to be happy.
 It is fun and is able to inspire millions of people.
-Whether it's soccer, basketball, handball, motorsport, ski jumping, athletics or American football - major sporting events in particular have an incredible appeal that doesn't stop at national borders.
-It is precisely this characteristic that corrupt or authoritarian regimes in particular use to polish up their image.
+Whether it's soccer, basketball, handball, motor sports, ski jumping, track and field or American soccer - major sporting events in particular have an incredible appeal that doesn't stop at national borders.
+It is precisely this characteristic that corrupt or authoritarian regimes use to polish up their image.

 1. Definition